High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Data and Methods

 \subsection{UNet-SR}

-The UNet is a specialized convolutional neural network architecture characterized by a symmetrical, U-shaped design that utilizes skip connections to bridge high-resolution features from an encoder path to a decoder path for spatial reconstruction.
+The UNet \citep{ronneberger2015u} is a specialized convolutional neural network architecture characterized by a symmetrical, U-shaped design that utilizes skip connections to bridge high-resolution features from an encoder path to a decoder path for spatial reconstruction.
 Building on its success in image processing, the UNet architecture has been widely adapted for super-resolution within weather forecasting and atmospheric science \citep{sharma2022resdeepd, zhang2024super}.
 We utilize the standard encoder-decoder UNet framework \citep{ronneberger2015u} as our baseline UNet-SR model to perform spatial super-resolution on global climate data.
-The model operates on five input channels: the four primary weather variables (temperature, $u$ wind, $v$ wind, and precipitation) and a constant geopotential surface field.
+The model takes five input channels: the four primary weather variables (temperature, $u$-wind, $v$-wind, and precipitation) and the static orography (surface geopotential) field as an input-only forcing variable, the same forcing used by the other models (Table~\ref{tab:data_variables}).
 Prior to entering the network, the low-resolution T30 data is upsampled to the target $720 \times 1440$ resolution using bicubic interpolation, and precipitation values are normalized via a log-scaling transformation.
 The encoder path consists of four stages of downsampling, using $2 \times 2$ max-pooling and double $3 \times 3$ convolutions to increase the feature depth from 16 to a 256-channel bottleneck.
 The decoder path mirrors this structure, employing bilinear interpolation for upsampling and direct concatenation skip connections at each level to recover spatial details from the encoder.
 Each convolution is followed by Batch Normalization and ReLU activation.
 The model was trained for 100 epochs using Mean Absolute Error ($L_1$) loss and the Adam optimizer with a cosine annealing learning rate schedule.